apoikos/pkg-xmobar/readme.md

 `allDesktops`
 :     When set to True (the default), xmobar will tell the window manager
-      explicitily to be shown in all desktops, by setting `_NET_WM_DESKTOP` to 0xffffffff.
+      explicitly to be shown in all desktops, by setting `_NET_WM_DESKTOP` to 0xffffffff.

 `overrideRedirect`